konfig-dev/konfig-docs/docs/reference/supported-package-managers.md

 | Swift                   | [Swift Package Index](https://swiftpackageindex.com/) / [GitHub](https://github.com/) |                |                                       |
 | Go                      | [Go Packages](https://pkg.go.dev/) / [GitHub](https://github.com/)                    |                |                                       |

-Konfig will either publish to these package managers using our accounts or use your credentials / be added as maintainers.
-Let us know if you need any support while setting up any of these package manager credentials.
+To publish SDKs to the above package managers, Konfig can weither:

+- publish with our credentials
+- publish with your credentials
+- be added as mantainers to the SDK library